ndr-repo/finalResolution/README.md

 **-Lookup** -  Uses an IP address

-**.\Web\*.ps1** - These all function seperately but include interactive prompts as you go.
+**.\Web Tools** - These all function seperately but include interactive prompts as you go.
 For the most part, these are functionally alike with the Golang tool, gau.
-Consider them a parady of sorts for Powershell.
+Consider them a parody of sorts, rewritten for Powershell.

 # Resolvers